12 Soulful Nights of Christmas

 12 Soulful Nights of Christmas is a compilation of Christmas songs released on December 3, 1996, through So So Def Recordings.
 In 1998, the album was reissued with two new songs.

+Critical reception

+The Orlando Weekly found the album "uneven", but highlighted Tamia's and Jagged Edge's renditions.
+In his review of the 1998 re-release, Marc Weingarten from Entertainment Weekly wrote that "why is the too-reverent yuletide offering 12 Soulful Nights of Christmas of slow jams from various R&B stars as stale as day-old fruitcake?" adding that "perhaps Dupri should’ve provided some nasty beats".